The Best PC Cases Buyer’s Guide – Fall 2024

 The Guru’s Tip

 This case does not include fans, and we recommend you add three 120mm fans to the bottom, a 120mm in the rear, and use liquid cooling for your CPU, mounting the radiator on top.
-This setup will provide immense airflow while preserving the "greenhouse" look of the system.
+This setup will provide immense airflow while preserving the "fish bowl" look of the system.
 Want a more traditional build?
 Then just go for the cases we list above or below!

 • Case